SebasF1349/SAMMI-sef-VSCode/README.md

 ![Example of usage](/images/showOff.gif)

-> **Warning**
+> **Note**
 >
-> This extension is still in Beta phase, please open an issue in the GitHub Repository if you encounter any bug or has any suggestion that's not in the roadmap.
+> Please open an issue in the GitHub Repository if you encounter any bug or has any suggestion that's not in the roadmap.

 ---